Top Places To Visit In May

 Specifically, the Inca Trail.
 Peru is notorious for long, extremely hot summers, so taking the opportunity to travel during May is a must.
-Temperatures are cooler, so it makes the hike and trek less oppressive, and there are also fewer crowds too, giving you ample photograph opportunities.
+Temperatures are cooler, so it makes the hike and trek less oppressive, and there are also fewer crowds too, giving you ample photography opportunities.
 You’ll also avoid the rainy season too.
 Although Peru is well known for Machu Picchu, there are plenty of other amazing excursions to be had, from the Sacred Valley to the Colca Canyon.
-Just remember to pack your hiking shoes!

 Top things to do whilst you’re there: explore the Inca Trail, discover the Amazon Rainforest, and sandboard in Huacachina.

 8. Cabo San Lucas

 If you are looking for somewhere a little warmer, then Cabo San Lucas might just be your next trip.
 Mexico is an amazing country to visit, but will need a little more planning than perhaps some of the above places.
 It’s well worth the trip, however, wherever you’re visiting from.
 Locals have stated that May is the best month to visit, as the cooler weather has gone, welcoming warmer temperatures, but barely any crowds.
 With farmer’s markets and lots of local events, Cabo San Lucas really has a great sense of community, which makes this trip even more memorable.
 Don’t be afraid to try some of the local cuisine and dance the night away in some of the quaint bars and restaurants.

 Top things to do whilst you’re there: go and watch whales on a cruise, experience the amazing street food, and see beautiful rock forms at Lands End.